redteaminfra/redteam-infra/puppet/README.md

 Natlas will spin up an [natlas instance](https://github.com/natlas/natlas) for port scanning.
 It includes an nmap-agent and an natlas systemd service.

+There are two modules, one for the server and one for the agent in `natlasserver` and `natlasagent`

 ## IRC

 IRC will stand up a very minimal miniircd IRC Server.